Mindgamesnl/OpenAudioMc/docs/media.md

 - Google Drive Public Share Link
 - DropBox Public Share Link
 - SoundCloud
+- YouTube (**BETA**)

 If you are running the client over SSL (https) all your content is also expected to go over SSL, any other content WILL be denied and won't play.
 A solution will be to switch the client over to normal `http://`

 It is possible to add support for other sources as well.
 OpenAudioMc has a java api to add support for url manipulations.
 This means that there are add-on plugins like [OpenAudioMc-Youtube](https://www.spigotmc.org/resources/openaudiomc-youtube-support.64584/) to expand the feature set.

 *Notes:*
+ - Youtube videos need to be public and big videos might not work.
+It's best to upload your own.
  - Some soundcloud artists block their music from being played on third party sites like OpenAudioMc, if a soundcloud song fails to play, its most likely this.
 You are best off uploading it to your own account (but be sure to set it to public)
  - GoogleDrive and DropBox share url's have to be public and permanent.
 Please note the permanent part, since it'd be a shame if your music suddenly stops playing.

 # Playback Options

 The OpenAudioMc audio format is what's being used throughout the network.
 It contains the source, and a UNIX timestamp for when the command was executed.
 This is defined by the plugin and does NOT get changed anywhere further on in the process.